galaxyproject/galaxy-hub/src/news/2020-09-galaxy-update/index.md

 * 5 are online
 * The remaining 10 are in France (6), Australia (2), and the United States (2)

-And material from some recent past events is now available:
+And material from some recent events is now available:

 * [End user open source bioinformatics tools](https://youtu.be/ItTjJjzMrig), by Peter van Heusden at [Bioinformatics Hub of Kenya](https://bioinformaticshubofkenya.wordpress.com/upcoming-event/)
 * [MPDS and Open Source Tools for Computer Aided Drug Discovery](https://www.youtube.com/watch?v=lWWPTA7JyJ0&feature=youtu.be&t=183), by Lijo John, S Nagamani, Himakshi Sarma at [DDH2020 Training Program](http://www.neist.res.in/ddh2020/)